Sas2k/AL-Notes/Math/(1) Functions and Graphs.md

 **Note**: For real numbers $A$ and $B$, an equation of the form $|A|=B$,  with $B≥0$, will have solutions when $A=B$ or $A=−B$.
 If $B<0$, the equation $|A|=B$ has **no solution**.^[1.]

-With this, the unit note is complete.
+With this, the topic note is complete.

 ***
 ***